amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 ## Communication Plan

-Delivery teams are responsible for ensuring relevant stakeholders and/or colleagues are informed about the status of key RAID items and any actions being taken that could potentially impact delivery, other delivery teams' plans or stakeholders and other departments.
+Delivery teams are responsible for ensuring relevant stakeholders and/or colleagues are informed about the status of key RAID items and any actions being taken that could potentially impact delivery timelines, other delivery teams plans, or stakeholders and other departments.

 RAID communication plans typically include and document:

-1. **Communication Channels** - with **delivery teams:** via regular team meetings or RAID planning events or **with stakeholders:** via [delivery status updates and reports](../Governance/Delivery-Governance/Delivery-Status-Reporting/index.md), ad-hoc communications to address urgent or critical RAID items,
+1. **Communication Channels** - with delivery teams via regular team meetings or RAID planning events or **with stakeholders:** via [delivery status updates and reports](../Governance/Delivery-Governance/Delivery-Status-Reporting/index.md), ad-hoc communications to address urgent or critical RAID items,
 2. **Content & Format** - RAID item summary, detailed descriptions, action items and trends in RAID dat over time
 3. **Escalation Process** - defined escalation process for addressing high-priority or critical RAID items that require immediate attention or resolution
 4. **Feedback Mechanism** - encourage feedback from stakeholders and team members on the effectiveness of RAID communication and any improvements or suggested adjustments required
 5. **Review & Continuous Improvement** - regularly review the effectiveness of the RAID communication plan, gathering feedback from stakeholders and team members and identify opportunities for improvement

 !!!
 Note
-    Not all RAID items need to be communicated to all stakeholders, and in some situations can confuse rather than inform a stakeholder.
-Reporting on RAID should be tailored for the appropriate audiences, focussing on the key items of most concern or perceived impact.
+    Not all RAID entries need to be communicated to all stakeholders, and in some situations can confuse rather than inform a stakeholder.
+Reporting on RAID should be tailored for the appropriate audiences, focussing on the key entries of most concern or perceived impact.

 ## Considerations

-- Review the [toolkit](../../Ways-of-Working/Toolkit/index.md) section for documented approaches, or perform your own research.
 - Review the tooling section of the Knowledgebase for current [default document templates](https://knowledgebase.platformdev.amdigital.co.uk/Tools-and-Providers/AMPFlow-Governance/).